toolboc/Jenkins-AKS-CI-CD/Readme.md

 What this pattern aims to do is to define a general CI/CD pipeline for scalable solutions that require containers orchestration.

+## Quickstart
+To get started, deploy a jenkins VM by following this [guide](https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template).
+After the Jenkins server is deployed, login and execute `az login` and set your desired subscription.
+If the azure cli is not installed on the machine, you may need to run [azure-cli-install.sh](./scripts/azure-cli-install.sh.).
+Once you have completed the `az login` process, run [setup.sh](./scripts/setup.sh) on the jenkins server to deploy a k8s cluster and install all required server dependencies.

+After completing the steps above, if you wish to use the sample [Jenkinsfile](./Jenkinsfile) in a Jenkins pipeline, start by creating an Azure container registry by following this [guide](https://docs.microsoft.com/en-us/azure/container-registry/).
+Once created, replace the values in the Jenkinsfile for `ACR_LOGINSERVER` (note: this value needs to be changed in *two* locations within the Jenkinsfile),`ACR_ID`, `ACR_PASSWORD` & `KUBE_CONTEXT` (set to value of: *k8sClusterName* from setup.sh).
+Next, create a new pipeline project and copy over the contents of the modified Jenkinsfile.
+You should be able to successfully deploy the azure-voting-app-redis helm chart to your K8s cluster by kicking off a build of your new pipeline project.

+Next, run the following on the jenkins server to add a secret for pulling your image from ACR to your k8s deployment:

+	kubectl create secret -n azure-voting-app-redis docker-registry regcred --docker-server=$ACR_LOGINSERVER --docker-username=$ACR_ID --docker-password=$ACR_PASSWORD --docker-email=myemail@contoso.com

+To verify your deployment is accessbile over the internet, run:

+	kubectl get --all-namespaces svc

+You should see an output similar to:

+	NAMESPACE                NAME                     TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)          AGE azure-voting-app-redis   azure-vote-back          ClusterIP      10.0.107.198   <none>           6379/TCP         24m azure-voting-app-redis   azure-voting-app-redis   LoadBalancer   10.0.33.36     40.121.149.238   8080:31797/TCP   24m
+	default                  kubernetes               ClusterIP      10.0.0.1       <none>           443/TCP          1h
+	kube-system              heapster                 ClusterIP      10.0.123.33    <none>           80/TCP           1h
+	kube-system              kube-dns                 ClusterIP      10.0.0.10      <none>           53/UDP,53/TCP    1h
+	kube-system              kubernetes-dashboard     ClusterIP      10.0.248.20    <none>           80/TCP           1h
+	kube-system              tiller-deploy            ClusterIP      10.0.94.105    <none>           44134/TCP        57m

+In this case, our service would be accessbile at http://40.121.149.238:8080

 ## Architecture Overview

 ![General Architecture](/images/general-architecture.JPG)